MiSTer-devel/Oric_MiSTer/ReadMe.md

 ### KNOWN BUGS

-* Issues loading files on multipart dsks; i.e. programs using CLOAD to load in other data from the dsk.
+* Issue [loading files on multipart dsks](https://github.com/MiSTer-devel/Oric_MiSTer/issues/4); i.e. programs using CLOAD to load in other data from the dsk.

 ..if you find others, let us know, please.